Persper/js-callgraph/README.md

 ```
 ## Structure

-The call graph constructor can be run in two basic modes (selected using the `--strategy` flag to `main.js`), *pessimistic* and *optimistic*, which differ in how interprocedural flows are handled.
+The call graph constructor can be run in two basic modes (selected using the `--strategy` flag to `javascript-call-graph`), *pessimistic* and *optimistic*, which differ in how interprocedural flows are handled.
 In the basic pessimistic approach (strategy `NONE`), interprocedural flow is not tracked at all; a slight refinement is strategy `ONESHOT`, where interprocedural flow is tracked only for one-shot closures that are invoked immediatel.
 The optimistic approach (strategy `DEMAND`) performs interprocedural propagation along edges that may ultimately end at a call site (and are thus interesting for call graph construction).
 Full interprocedural propagation (strategy `FULL`) is not implemented yet.

 All strategies use the same intraprocedural flow graph, in which properties are only identified by name; thus, like-named properties of different objects are conflated; this can lead to imprecise call graphs.
 Dynamic property reads and writes are ignored, as are reflective calls using `call` and `apply`; thus, the call graphs are intrinsically incomplete.